 Required: Yes

-Description: Tells the parser the number of EMD pins to expect.
+Description: Defines the number of EMD pins to expect.
 EMD pins are any externally accessible electrical connection to the module.

 Usage Rules: The field must be a positive integer.
 The [Number Of EMD Pins] keyword must be positioned before the [EMD Pin List] keyword.
 This does not include the number of designator pins.